attsdk/m2x-ios/README.md

 ## License

-iOS M2X API Client is available under the MIT license.
+The iOS M2X API Client is available under the MIT license.
 See the LICENSE file for more info.